Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/010_config-file.en.md

 > If the configuration loading produces an error during server startup, the process is aborted.
 If the configuration cannot be reloaded for an already running server, then the last valid configuration is left untouched.

 The official [BOMnipotent Server docker image](https://hub.docker.com/r/wwhsoft/bomnipotent_server) looks for the config file at the path "/etc/bomnipotent_server/configs/config.toml" inside the container.
-It is recommended to bind the container path "/etc/bomnipotent_server/configs/" to a directory of your choice on the host machine.
+It is recommended to read-only bind the container path "/etc/bomnipotent_server/configs/" to a directory of your choice on the host machine.

 > **Important:** For the hot reloading to work, your docker volume must bind to the **directory** in which the config file is located, **not to the file itself**.
 With a direct file binding BOMnipotent will not receive file events and thus cannot reload the config on change.

 ## Environment Variables

 Inside your config files, you can reference environment variables.
-To do so, simply use `${<some-env-var>}` anywhere within the file, where "<some-env-var>" is replaced with the name of the variable.
+To do so, simply use `${<some-env-var>}` anywhere within the file, where "\<some-env-var\>" is replaced with the name of the variable.

 For example, if you provide
 {{< tabs >}}